 Is there a difference between copyediting, copy-editing and copy editing?

-Copyediting, copy-editing and copy editing are three different ways to write the same word.
-I’ve chosen to use “copyediting” in my business as it’s the simplest version.
-Other versions are just as acceptable.
+I’ve chosen to use “copyediting” in my business as it’s the simplest version, and others are just as acceptable.